jli283/jli283.github.io/index.md

   - Commutative Algebra seminar, UIC, March 2022.

 #### Other presentations
-I have given several talks at the graduate student algebraic geometry seminar and the graduate student number theory seminar before.
+- Several talks at the graduate student algebraic geometry seminar and the graduate student number theory seminar at UIC.

 ### Contact